 To maximize the time we have for carving questions, please prepare a 4x6 design (landscape or portrait orientation) for your block in advance.
 A design on paper can be transferred to the block so that the print will be the same orientation as the paper drawing, so any lettering in your design should be right-reading.
 Simple designs with bold image areas/texture that works with grain (think fur, bark, a cloudy sky, or water...rather than curly-cues) without lettering are recommended.
 You will receive an email from your instructor, email@example.com, with more guidance around block design in advance of class.

-This course has 3 free seats for the BIPOC (Black Indigenous People of Color) community to take this course at cost for the materials fee of $20.
+The remaining spots include one free seat for the BIPOC (Black Indigenous People of Color) community to take this course at cost for the materials fee of $20.
 Fireweed believes in wealth re-distribution while our nation has still not offered proper reparations to marginalized communities.
 The course registration will be waived for individuals who identify as BIPOC.

 Course materials include: ink, printmaking quality paper and cards, newsprint for proofs, shina plywood block 4x6, pencil, power grip carving tool rental and brayer tool rental.
 Use of other printing implements as well.